ms/buildtogether.tech/teams/index.md

 will depend as much on your ability to get along with others as it will on your raw technical ability, so you might as well start practicing those skills now.

-While instructors should try to include as diverse a spread of abilities in each team as possible, they should avoid isolating at-risk students.
-Members of minority groups and women are more likely to drop out of computer science, particularly in first and second year.
-We'll talk about this more in <span x="rights"/>, but one of the main reasons is feeling isolated or out of place.
+If instructors create teams, they should avoid isolating at-risk students.
+Women and members of racial minority groups are more likely to drop out of computer science than other students, particularly in first and second year, and one of the main reasons is feeling isolated or out of place.
 Research has shown shown that putting at-risk students together in the first couple of years can mitigate this problem <cite>Margolis2002</cite>.
-It is less necessary in upper years, though, since by then students have a stronger commitment to whatever program they're in.
+It is less necessary in upper years, since by then students have a stronger commitment to whatever program they're in, but it still helps to prevent some of the problems discussed in the next section.

 The biggest headache when instructors select teams is scheduling.
 COVID-19 has made distributed work more normal, but the last university I taught at had three